Job Description: Land Programs Associate

 - Support program and grant budget development and reporting as appropriate.

-- 2+ years progressive program or project support in the areas of community programs, engagement or outreach working with diverse stakeholders.
+- 2+ years progressive project management or program support in the areas of community programs, engagement or outreach working with diverse stakeholders.

 - Strong interpersonal, oral, and written communication skills that can be adapted to reach a wide range of individuals and used to build consensus.
-Ability to synthesize and communicate technical and complex information for a non-technical audience.
+Ability to listen to and discuss problems and complaints tactfully.

 - Spanish language fluency.